 - For host VMs, the closer their resource usage is to 100%, the lower you should set

 max_in_flight, to allow non-migrating cells to pick up the work of cells stopping and restarting for migration.
 If resource usage is already close to 100%, scale up your host VMs before any updates.

 - For quorum-based components like etcd and Diego BBS, set

 max_in_flightto the number of instances that you can afford to have down at any one time.
 This depends on your capacity planning.
 With higher redundancy, you can make the number high so that updates run faster.
 But if your components are at high utilization, you should keep the number low.

 max_in_flight to a value greater than or equal to the number of instances you have running for a component.

 Each IaaS has different ways of limiting resource consumption for scaling VMs.
-Consult with your IaaS administrator to ensure additional VMs and related resources, like IPs and storage, will be available when scaling.
+Consult with your IaaS administrator to ensure additional VMs and related resources, like IPs and storage, are available to scale.

-For database services deployed outside App Cloud, plan to leverage your infrastructure’s high availability features and to configure backup and restore where possible.
+For database services deployed outside Cloud Foundry, use the high availability features included with your infrastructure.
+Also, configure backup and restore where possible.

 Note: Data services may have single points of failure depending on their configuration.View the source for this page in GitHub